Let’s face it: Frequent diaper changes can be FRUSTRATING for parents, and a worsening itchy rash is ALARMING for your baby!

 Being more aware of the roots of the problem or the kind of food that can cause a diaper rash for your babies is the first step to TREAT diaper rash.

 - Try to identify the foods that cause diaper rash by introducing newer foods to them ONE-BY-ONE!

-- Double-check if the baby food or formula is expired.
+- Double-check if the baby formula is spoiled.
 This could be a reason why your baby’s tummy is acting up!

 - Remove wet diapers IMMEDIATELY, as the moisture inside can cause diaper rash.